-Employees acknowledge and understand that the entire right, title and interest of any and all writings, works and other creations that they may prepare, create, write, initiate or otherwise develop as part of their efforts while employed by IDEA shall be considered the property of IDEA.
-This includes, but is not limited to, the development of a curriculum.
-These works will be "works for hire" and shall be the sole and exclusive property of IDEA, including any copyright, patent or trademark or application thereof.
-Employees hereby assign and transfer to IDEA all rights, title and interest in such works and creations, including without limitation, all patent, trademark and copyright rights that now exist or may exist in the future.
-Employees further agree that at any reasonable time upon request, and without further compensation or limitation, they will execute and deliver any and all papers, applications or instruments that in IDEA's opinion may be necessary or desirable to secure IDEA's full enjoyment of all right, title interest and properties herein assigned.
-Employees agree not to charge IDEA for use of their copyrighted, trademarked and patented material.
+Instructional materials or other written materials, documents, or products developed or written while in the employment of IPS are the property of IPS and must be left with IPS when an employee leaves employment.
+These works will be "works for hire" and shall be the sole and exclusive property of IPS, including any copyright, patent or trademark or application thereof.
+Employees hereby assign and transfer to IPS all right, title, and interest in such works and creations, including without limitation, all patent, trademark, and copyright rights that now exist or may exist in the future.
+Employees further agree that at any reasonable time upon request, and without further compensation or limitation, they will execute and deliver any and all papers, applications, or instruments that in IPS's opinion may be necessary or desirable to secure IPS's full enjoyment of all rights, title interests, and properties herein assigned.
+Employees agree not to charge IPS for use of their copyrighted, trademarked, and patented material.
+A copy of materials developed while in the employ of IPS may be permitted to be taken by the employee only upon the written authorization of the Chief Executive Officer.